 Up to $16m to Protect the Far North’s natural resources

-The Australian Government has invested in eight Far Northern projects to protect threatened species, help recover vulnerable ecological communities and improve the quality of soil on farm production land, as part of its nationwide Regional Land Partnerships (RLP) program.
+The Australian Government’s Regional Land Partnership (RLP) program has invested in eight Far Northern projects covering threatened species, vulnerable ecological communities, the quality of soil on farms, erosion and water quality.

 Member for Leichhardt Warren Entsch said it was important to protect the unique environment of Far North Queensland.